-Mr Shlaen was the vice president at Brink's Japan Ltd. between 1995 and 1999, before moving on to Hong Kong based Brink's Asia Pacific Ltd in 1999, where he was the vice president in charge of Brink's Global Services in the Asia Pacific region.
+Mr Shlaen was the vice president at Brink's Japan Limited between 1995 and 1999, before moving to Hong Kong based Brink's Asia Pacific Limited in 1999, where he was the vice president in charge of Brink's Global Services in the Asia Pacific region.

-He has also served on the board of directors for Brinks Japan, a joint venture between Nissho Iwai Corporation (at that time the sixth largest company in the world) and Brinks Inc (a Fortune 500 US corporation), as well as on boards of Brink's Vietnam and Brinks Korea.
+Mr Shlaen has also served on the board of directors for Brink's Japan, a joint venture between Nissho Iwai Corporation (at that time the sixth largest company in the world) and Brink's Inc (a Fortune 500 US Corporation), as well as on boards of Brink's Vietnam and Brink's Korea.

-He is currently the CEO of the Singapore based Panache Management Pte Ltd.
+Mr Shlaen is currently the CEO of the Singapore-based Panache Management Private Limited.

 Mr Shlaen holds a Bachelor's Degree in Economics from Haifa University and an Executive MBA from the Kellogg School of Management and the Hong Kong University of Science and Technology.
-Mr Shlaen was last re-elected as a director of our Company on 23 October 2019.
+Mr Shlaen will be due for reelection as a director of our Company at the forthcoming annual general meeting of our Company.